Model Mia Regan’s H&M Collab Is An Ibiza-Inspired “Dream Summer Wardrobe”

 AdvertisementADVERTISEMENT

-The 17-piece capsule also includes maxi dresses, matching sets, swimwear, and accessories — including a personal favorite, the cord belt — all in earthy palettes, with asymmetric details, silver hardware, and cheerful prints that transition effortlessly from day to night.
+The 17-piece capsule also includes maxi dresses, co-ords, swimwear, and accessories — including a personal favourite, the cord belt — all in earthy palettes, with asymmetric details, silver hardware, and cheerful prints that transition effortlessly from day to night.

 In a press release, Regan said she drew inspiration from “travels to bohemian Ibiza, dancing at British festivals, retro movies, and sun-soaked European holidays with friends.”
 She also told Refinery29 she designed with her friends and family in mind: “Seeing them wear, enjoy, and style the pieces in their own way is really lovely.”